Search

 Davy

-armstrong twp bnh and old rr track (e of bender rd) CCC&Stl evansville branch c1910 THE EVANSVILLE MT CARMEL AND NORTHERN RAILWAY COMPANY 1934 atlas bnh and st joe in 1959 map
+armstrong twp Boonville-New Harmony Rd east of Bender Rd at old rr track CCC&Stl evansville branch c1910 THE EVANSVILLE MT CARMEL AND NORTHERN RAILWAY COMPANY 1934 atlas bnh and st joe in 1959 map near school no 4 foreman named it after a crew member named davis nicknamed davy

 Daylight